Convergence of Solvers and the Importance of Well-Posedness

 1. Introduction

-Black-box solvers are ………… They are mostly closed-source solvers that take in equations or scenarios as inputs and give out the solution as an output.
-For example, you may have a finite element solver that solves the steady-state heat equation depending on the physical parameters (like diffusivity) and the boundary conditions that you input, along with a mesh resolution that you also provide.
-But to ensure that the solution is accurate on whatever scenario you input, it is important do convergence studies with known manufactured solutions, or at least fine-grid solutions.
+Black-box solvers are systems that are best viewed as versatile solvers that deal with systems of equations without getting into too much mathetmatical detail.
+They are mostly closed-source solvers that take in equations or scenarios as inputs and give out the solution as an output.
+For example, you may have a finite element solver that solves the steady-state heat equation depending on the physical parameters (like diffusivity) and the boundary conditions that you input, along with a mesh resolution that you also provide; see Fig. 1. for a diagram showing this process.
+But to ensure that the solution is accurate on whatever scenario you input, it is important do convergence studies with known manufactured solutions, or at least fine-grid solutions, and most importantly, a test of robustness of the scheme.

-The topic of this blog post is to precisely mention the importance of verification and validation testing when using such black-box solvers, or any solver for that matter.
-I have personally come across an inordinate amount of reserach papers that present a new solver or numerical scheme, but do not verify or validate their scheme with known solutions.
+The topic of this blog post is to exemplify the importance of verification, validation, and robustness testing when using such black-box solvers, or any solver for that matter.
+I have personally come across an inordinate amount of reserach articles that present a new solver or numerical scheme, but do not verify or validate their scheme with known solutions, do a thorough analysis of the system, or test for robustness of the system.
 In such cases, even though you may have convergence of your solver, it is hard to tell if your solution has converged to the ‘right solution’ (if there is a ‘right solution’ in the first place!).

 We will build our own solver to solve the elliptic Poisson equation in $1D$